From Varadhan's Limit to Eigenmaps: A Guide to the Geometric Analysis behind Manifold Learning: Eigenfunctions and Eigenvalues

-In fact, this $N=19$ truncated Sturm-Liouville expansion for the heat kernel of a thin torus is equal to the $N=19$ truncated Sturm-Liouville expansion for the heat kernel of a circle, ${\mathbb S}^1$, that we found in (\ref{ST-S1}) rescaled by $1/(2\pi B)$ . {\em Intuitively the truncated heat kernel views this thin torus as almost the same space as a circle. }
+Note that this $N=19$ truncated Sturm-Liouville expansion for the heat kernel of a thin torus is equal to the $N=19$ truncated Sturm-Liouville expansion for the heat kernel of a circle, ${\mathbb S}^1$, that we found in (\ref{ST-S1}) rescaled by $1/(2\pi B)$. {\em Intuitively the truncated heat kernel views this thin torus as almost the same space as a circle. } This becomes important when using eigenfunctions for Manifold Learning: sometimes it can be advantageous to view a thin torus as almost the same as a circle and other times it is better to distinguish them.